What is watercress good for?

 They have a light green stalk that ends in one or more bright green leaves.

-They are quite similar to corn salad (Valerianella locusta) To distinguish them visually we should look at the stems of watercresses. are not so united.
+They are quite similar to corn salad (Valerianella locusta) To distinguish it visually we should look at the stems of watercress are not so united.

 In addition they also have another difference, which is the taste.
-Corn salads are softer that watercresses.
+Corn salads are softer that watercress.
 The last ones have a very intense bitter taste.

 Photo of watercress leaves